suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 Q-14 What is the use of the <iframe> tag?

-Answer: The <iframe> tag is used to embed another HTML document within the current document.
+Answer: The <iframe> tag is used to embed(insert) another HTML document within the current document.
 Example:
 <iframe src="https://www.example.com" width="600" height="400"></iframe>